I'm a fan of the Palms. They have great gambling, some of the best video poker you will find...

 One of the many perks of cheap rooming at Arizona Charlie's Decatur Casino Hotel is there there are absolutely no resort fees.

-$25 per night for in-room high speed and wireless Internet, local calls, fitness center access, and airline boarding pass printing.
+$28 a night for in-room high speed and wireless internet, In-room local and toll-free calls, Fitness Center access, and airline boarding pass printing.
+What's next... a "Bellagio Fountain Fee!?"

 Resort fees on the Strip are pretty standard, but Bill's Gamblin' Hall and Saloon Las Vegas Strip isn't a resort, so they can't justify charging a resort fee.
 Since the hotel is now temporarily closed from February 4th until early 2014, Casino Boy will let you know if anything changes when the Bill's gets its new look and name.